Kommentar der Anderen

 Nishanie Jayamaha, Amir Khouzam © private

-Severe drought in the Horn of Africa; Heat waves and drought in Europe; floods in South Korea, India and Australia, flash floods in Colombia, Senegal, and the US; record tornadoes/cyclones in the US and Mozambique … and the list goes on.
+Severe drought in the Horn of Africa; heat waves and drought in Europe; floods in South Korea, India and Australia, flash floods in Colombia and Senegal; record tornadoes/cyclones in the US and Mozambique … and the list goes on.
 As humanitarians, we see the consequences of the climate crisis in our daily work.
 The Climate and Environment Charter for Humanitarian Organizations aims to guide and galvanize our collective efforts to address this crisis

 A comment by Amir Khouzam & Nishanie Jayamaha